 Verify export to AD.

 You will need to run a Full Import on the AD and MIM Management Agents to pull in the schema for those systems in order to provision user objects out to them.
 That is, click on the AD MA, click on Run, and select Full Import.
 Next, run a Full Import on the MIM MA.
-Now that you’ve brought in the schema to those systems, you can run the MA’s in order of the data flow:
+Now that you’ve brought in the schema to those systems, you can run the MAs in order of the data flow:

 HR MA – Full Import